 Students will be exposed to general and specialty-specific urologic conditions along with evaluation, diagnosis, and treatment.
 All learning will be done virtually through lecture and case reports.
 Recorded surgical videos that are specific to the learning modules will be supplied.
-The curriculum will be available through Canvas.
-Assessment will be via discussion board prompts, for which a grading rubric will be supplied, and multiple choice questions specific to each module.
-Students will be asked to participate in virtual conferences within the Urology Department, including weekly Pathology Tumor Board and Grand Rounds.
-Weekly lectures over a Zoom platform will be given by Urology faculty.
+The curriculum

-UROL 452 Urology Outpatient Experience
+UROL 452 Urology Outpatient Experience 4 weeks.
+Credits 3

 This course will expose students to general and specialty-specific urologic conditions including presentation, evaluation, diagnosis, and treatment.
 Students will also be exposed to office-based urologic procedures, such as cystoscopy, prostate biopsy, urodynamic studies, and vasectomy.
+Grading: Clinical Grading